samsquire/ideas4/README.md

 What if we want to wait for the presence of multiple calls before doing something?
 Or we want to do something in a certain order?

-# 227. Matching half
+# 227. Matching halves and multiples, insertion and scheduling

 A programming language where every block level structure is duplicated and IDEs automatically insert it.

- * Method calls and method receives are indicated.
+ * Method calls and method call from are indicated.
  * Don't need to manually comment closing curly braces for complicated control flow.